 The Intaker is being developed for responsible phased implementation in human-supervised care environments.

 The Sphere-UI gives Intaker™ a more human front end.
-Instead of presenting patients with cold forms or fragmented intake steps, the interface creates a guided digital conversation that feels structured, approachable, and clinically aligned.
+Instead of presenting patients with cold forms or fragmented intake steps, the interface creates a guided digital conversation that feels structured, approachable, and operationally aligned.

 Even when clinics move away from paper forms, traditional intakes are often conducted by clerical staff manually entering data into an EMR (like KIPU).
 This process creates structural bottlenecks, limits operational flexibility, and can constrain patient comfort.